 The generation of parents are probably the ones who affect the environment negatively the most.
 That’s not their fault, it’s the fault of the thinking that was around when they were growing up.
 Status symbols ruled the day, and still does, to some extent.
 Having a car, when they got into their 30s, was a big thing.
 Having air conditioners and electric heaters was a luxury that they really wanted.
 They never shy away from using amenities, would rather use their car to travel a short distance than take a bus or walk.
 It’s all right to throw away a book that has a few sheets left in it.
 Batteries and banana peels can go into the same trash can.
 I suppose, when they were growing up in the 70s and 80s, environmental protection was non-existent in the minds of the public.
 And that is probably why they are most prone to adopting and not minding practices that are not eco-friendly.

-The 80s and 90s kids, now entering their 20s are the most environment educated generation.
+The 80s and 90s kids, now entering their 20s are the most environmentally-educated generation.
 It has been drilled into our heads that we need to “Reduce, Reuse and Recycle” and that the environment needs protection.
 But how many of us put this seriously into practice?
-That seems to depend on a lot of things; a sense of responsibility, conscience, upbringing etc. I have seen people of my age in political societies of Delhi University blatantly throwing flyers around the campus.
+That seems to depend on a lot of things; a sense of responsibility, conscience, upbringing etc. I have seen people of my age in political groups of Delhi University blatantly throwing flyers around the campus.
 Many of them throw wrappers on the road without a second thought.
 Leaking taps don’t bother them.
 But there are also others (like me) who are acutely aware of the need to be eco-friendly.
 All of the above, bothers us.
 (Even today, I carried a chocolate wrapper for a km before I found a dustbin to put it in.)

 The youngest generation is still in the balance.
 They are young, and their practices depend solely upon how their parents are teaching them.
 Most young parents today, fortunately, are well informed about environmental issues.
 Not all of them put it into practice, though.